-43 44 Ashley Morgan, AVMA 45 46 47 In accordance with AS 44.62.310(e) and AS 44.62.175, this meeting of the Board of Veterinary Examiners was public noticed in the Alaska Online Public Notice System on June 12 th as well as in the Anchorage Daily News.
+44 45 46 47 In accordance with AS 44.62.310(e) and AS 44.62.175, this meeting of the Board of Veterinary Examiners was public noticed in the Alaska Online Public Notice System on June 12 th as well as in the Anchorage Daily News.
 48 49 Dr. Berngartt began the meeting by reading the mission statement of the Board of Veterinary Examiners: 50 51 52 53 54 To protect the health, safety, and welfare of Alaskans by ensuring that veterinarian practitioners possess and maintain a level of skill and knowledge necessary to provide safe, competent professional veterinary services to consumers and to protect the public from veterinary practitioners who pose a risk to the public's health, safety, and welfare.
 55 56 Agenda Item 1b Review Meeting Agenda Time 9:05 a.m.
-57 58 On a motion duly made approval it was: by Hal Geiger, seconded by Denise Albert, a and with unanimous 59 RESOLVED to APPROVE the agenda for this meeting as written.
+57 58 On a motion duly made by Hal Geiger, seconded by Denise Albert, and with unanimous approval it was: 59 RESOLVED to APPROVE the agenda for this meeting as written.
 60 61 Agenda Item 1c Review Past Meeting Minutes Time 9:06 a.m.
-62 63 On a motion duly made approval it was: by Hal Geiger, seconded by Denise Albert, a and with unanimous 64 RESOLVED to APPROVE the minutes of the June 2, 2020 meeting as written.
+62 63 On a motion duly made by Hal Geiger, seconded by Denise Albert, and with unanimous approval it was: 64 RESOLVED to APPROVE the minutes of the June 2, 2020 meeting as written.
 65 66 Agenda Item 1d Ethics Time 9:08 a.m.
 67 68 69 70 Dr. Flamme stated that he had been in contact with Dr. Grant Miller of the California veterinary licensing board to gain insight to their PDMP computer software program and discuss that state's veterinary compliance with that program.
 He was also in touch with Texas and Arizona about their PDMP, but both of those states have exempted veterinarians from the PDMP.
 71 72 Agenda Item 2/3 Investigations/ PDMP Time 9:15 a.m.
-73 74 75 76 has 37 investigative cases t over the board's investigative report.
-It was resopen.
-All cases that were recently opened per aling 31 cases.
-Since the report was generated closed. tain to non-compliance
+73 74 75 Investigator Prieksat went over the board's investigative report.
+It was reported that the board has 37 investigative cases open.
+All cases that were recently opened pertain to non-compliance regarding the PDMP -totaling 31 cases.
+Since the report was generated on June 26 th , one